omarhaitham19/blog/README.md

 ## Features

-- **Create:** Users can create new blog posts, adding title, body, and any additional information.
+- **Create:** Users can create new blog posts, adding title, body, and image.

 - **Read:** Visitors can view existing blog posts, exploring various topics and insights shared by the community.